Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Agent Activities and Scheduling}

 The activity and schedule management within the simulation is structured around a framework that dynamically governs both staff and resident activities, ensuring that all tasks are systematically generated, prioritised, executed, and completed.
 The system relies on a combination of statecharts, time-based task generation functions, activity tokens, process models to manage task generation and execution, incorporated into a pedestrian model to simulate physical interactions.
 These components work together to allow for complex interactions to emerge by implementing certain degrees of individual autonomy, accounting for relevant interactions and the environment within the simulation, ensuring that each agent's actions align with their roles and the overall objectives of the system.
-Figure \ref{fig2} outlines the task management framework for the agents within the model.
+The activity workflow combines a process model, which initiates and schedules tasks, with a statechart that governs the agent’s active task execution [Figure 2].

 Activities within the simulation are initiated and managed through statecharts, which are tailored to each agent type.
 Each agent is equipped with multiple statecharts that operate simultaneously, each containing conditional information regarding the timing and duration of various behaviours and tasks.
 These statecharts regulate the flow of activities by determining when an agent should start a task, continue with an ongoing task, or transition to a different state based on evolving conditions within the simulation.
 Transitions within these statecharts are activated by specific conditions or events, such as the availability of a new task, the completion of a current task, or external triggers.
-These triggers may be time-based, message-based, or condition-based, and the model continuously monitors for them to decide when a new activity should begin.
+These triggers, or signals, may be time-based, message-based, or condition-based, and the model continuously monitors for them to decide when a new activity should begin.
 When a trigger condition is met, the statechart transitions the agent from an idle or waiting state to an active state and triggers the generation of the activity function.

+To prevent indefinite queuing of low-priority tasks under sustained workload, the scheduling process includes a queue timeout rule.
+Tasks that remain queued for more than 40 minutes without execution are either escalated in priority or terminated depending on task type, ensuring bounded waiting times and stable system behaviour.